-When invited to a meeting through Outlook 2011, there are three actions that you can take: Accept, Decline, and Tentative.
+When invited to a meeting through Outlook 2019, there are for actions that you can take: Accept, Decline, Tentative, and Propose New Time.
 Until you act on the meeting invite, Outlook automatically sets your reply to Tentative.
 The date and time of the meeting will also be marked as Tentative in your calendar.

-3. After you respond to a meeting request, it will be moved from your Inbox to your Deleted Items folder.
+3. After you respond to a meeting request, the request will be removed from your Inbox.